 Dough for Pumpkin Dinner Rolls

 The first step is to activate the yeast.
 For this, in a bowl take yeast, sugar and lukewarm water.
 Stir it and let it rest for 5 minutes or until it froths.
 That froth is a sign of yeast activation.

 On the other side, in a kneading bowl add flour and salt.
 Add activated yeast solution and pumpkin puree.
 Mix everything and start kneading the dough by adding water little at a time.
 We need soft, little sticky dough.

 Add one tablespoon oil to the dough.
 Knead it for a minute or two.
 I haven’t kneaded the dough much and preferred to rest and let the Mother Nature work.
-Just cover the bowl with clean kitchen towel and let it rest until it becomes double in volume.
+Just cover the bowl with a clean kitchen towel and let it rest until it becomes double in volume.

 How much time the dough will take to rise, completely depends on the temperature at your place.
 Presently, the temperature at my place is between 30 °C – 35 °C. So the dough doubled in 40 minutes.

 Once the dough doubles in volume, punch it and release the air and then take it out on a lightly floured surface.